Theme

 CatchMe is a GitHub project presented around vectorless context capture, broader digital-footprint collection, and memory-style retrieval workflows.

 The repository presents CatchMe as a lightweight system for capturing wider contextual signals without relying on a vector database.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is